-The following sections document the use of three external databases in CLOUDY.
-Similar options are available for all three databases.
-Our "species", how we specify atoms, ions, and molecules, and their lines, is discussed on 12.
+The following sections document how we use these databases.
+Similar options are available for all three.
+Our "species", how we specify atoms, ions, and molecules, and their lines, is discussed on 14.

-- Each database has a masterlist file that gives names of the species to be used with that database. - If a species is present in more than one database the highest priority database is used.
-The Stout database has the highest priority. - You can create your own masterlist file to cherry pick the species you want.
-Specify the name of your new masterlist file within a pair of double quotes. - In general, we use only a fraction of the levels available in the database.
-The print option on the commands will report the species and number of levels for that database. - The levels max option will use all available levels.
-The calculation will take significantly more time. - It is possible to specify the minimum number of levels by entering a number following the species name in the masterlist file for Chianti and Stout.
+- Each database has a masterlist file, located in data/DATABASE, that lists the species to be used with that database. - If a species is present in more than one database the higher priority database is used.
+The Stout database has the highest priority, followed by Chianti and LAMDA. - You can create your own masterlist file to cherry pick the species and database you want with the database DATABASE masterlist command. - In general, we use only a fraction of the levels available in the database.
+The print option on the commands will report the species and number of levels for that database. - The levels max option will use all available levels for a particular database.
+The calculation will take significantly more time.
+Lykins et al. (2013) discusses the strategy we use to limit the number of levels. - It is possible to specify the minimum number of levels for a particular species by entering a number following the species name in the masterlist file for Chianti and Stout.

-12.6 Species Lamda [on , off][print][levels {j, MAX}]
+12.7 Database Lamda [on , off][print][levels {j, MAX}]